What TV show would you choose?

 ME: I would agree with that last point.

-C: (Crealde raised a paw in warning and let out a ‘meorowoww’ that shook the pen out of my hand.)
+C: (Crealde raised a paw as if warning me followed by a ‘meorowoww’ that shook the pen out of my hand.
+Finally, he spoke.)
 Ah ah ah.
 No innuendos about my size.

-ME: I didn’t mean to come across as fat-shaming you.
-But you do have a bit of a reputation.
+ME: I didn’t mean is as fat shaming.
+But you realize you have a bit of a reputation.
+For those who can see you, and not everyone can, you are quite…big.

-ME: (With a wink to you, reader, a character once compared his size to a child’s ottoman.)
+ME: (With a wink to you, reader.
+A character once compared his size to a child’s ottoman.)
 I understand you still live upstairs over the Carpe Diem.
-Did Echo ever return?
+At one point Echo took a little jaunt back to China.
+Did she ever return?

 ME: Can you elaborate?
-Did she tell you much about her extended trip?
+How much did she tell you about her extended trip?

 C: Not much to tell.
 She ran off with her Tai Chi instructor and then came back.

-ME: So our readers don’t get the wrong impression, she didn’t exactly run off with him, Crealde.
-Echo, whose age is a matter of dispute and is at least in her late eighties, practices Tai Chi weekly with Master Cheng and has done so for years.
+ME: So that our readers don’t get the wrong impression, she didn’t exactly run off with him in the romantic sense, Crealde.
+Echo is at least in her late eighties and practices Tai Chi weekly with Master Cheng and has done so for years.
 One day, with no warning, she left a note saying she’d traveled back to China—that is, back to China three hundred years ago with Master Cheng.
 She made one brief return visit and another for her granddaughters’ weddings, but I never heard if she returned for good.

 C: If ‘for good’ means ‘forever,’ I tend to doubt it.
-She is back for now.
+I can assure you she is back for now.
 Business is going well.
 Her psychic reading schedule is packed.
 It’s too full if you want my opinion.
 Always someone tramping in and out.
 It’s hard to get a good day’s sleep.

-ME: It’s been said that you have three waking faces.
+ME: To follow up.
+It’s been said that you have three waking faces.
 Sleepy.
 Angry.
 Skeptical.
 Is that a fair assessment?

 C: (He cocked his head to the side and thought a moment, then I swear he gave me the slant eye.)
 Fair, indeed.
 But I’d add another: bored.

 C: (He dipped his head, adding a disgusted headshake.)
 Hello, human writer!
 Are we not talking right now?
-Besides, cats are innately magical.
-I understand humans—all kinds of humans—just fine.
+And nobody can see me unless they are magical.
+That means, I’m INVISIBLE!
+Besides, all cats are innately magical.
+I understand humans—all kinds of them—just fine.
 Probably better than they know themselves.
-I choose not to talk to them.
+I simply choose not to talk to them.
 Consider yourself lucky.

 ME: Fair points.
 And I appreciate you’re honoring me with this conversation.
 Are there any magicals you really can’t stand?

-C: I am not fond of anything that shifts into a critter with claws or talons that would consider me their dinner.
+C: I am not fond of anything that shifts into a critter with claws or talons that would consider me as their dinner.
 The exception is the Ford family.
 They are all falcon shifters, but to my knowledge, they’ve never snacked on a cat or dog.
-I like them.
+So far.
+But I like them.

 ME: Good thing since the Ford brothers married Echo’s granddaughters.
 How are they doing, by the way?

-C: You’ve asked about someone else twice now.
-The deal, remember?
+C: You keep asking about everyone else.
+Our deal, remember?
 (Crealde made another noisy yawn.)

 ME: I’m sorry.
 You’re right.
 I’m sure you have a tight afternoon schedule.
 Is there anything else I should mention to our readers before we end?